The Return of Taco Flavor Doritos?

 An Old Doritos Flavor Makes a Comeback.
 Or Does It?

 We all mourn when a favorite corporate-manufactured food is taken away from us.
-And one of the foods I have sorely missed for decades is Taco Flavored Doritos tortilla chips.
+And one of the foods I have sorely missed for decades is Taco Doritos.

-Imagine my excitement when I saw that Taco Doritos had returned!
-This page chronicles my quest to reunite with this long lost friend.
+Imagine my excitement when I saw that this flavor had returned!
+This article chronicles my quest to reunite with this long lost friend.

-(Photo of me, by me.
-All of the photos on this page are by me, except one.
-Do not copy my photos without crediting me and linking to this page)
+(All of the photos on this page are by me, except one.
+Do not copy my photos without crediting me and linking to this page.)

 The History of Taco Doritos

-According to GenXtinct.com (here's their post on the return of Taco Doritos), Taco Flavor debuted in 1967 and it was the second flavor of Doritos ever made, right after the plain Toasted Corn flavor.
-That is consistent with my own hazy memory that the Taco Flavor had preceded the Nacho Cheese flavor.
+According to an article I read on GenXtinct.com, Taco flavor debuted in 1967.
+It was the second flavor of Doritos ever made, right after the plain Toasted Corn flavor.
+That is consistent with my own hazy memory that the Taco flavor had preceded the Nacho Cheese flavor.

 Over the years, the recipe for Taco Doritos was changed a few times, and eventually they were taken off the market (I haven't been able to find a reliable timeline on all of this).

-So the question would be: If Taco Doritos are back, which version is it that has come back?
+So the question would be: If Taco Doritos are back, which version is it that returned?
 The ones that I loved so desperately were the original recipe from the 1970s; I ate tons of them in my childhood.
 Is my first love returning to me?

 Poll: Did you eat Taco Doritos in the '60s or '70s?